CarlosJunioor/CarlosJunioor/README.md

 SouJunior is Open-Source project that have ***11.000 followers*** on LinkedIn and with 30 people at least working on the project.<br>
 Passionate about **Web3** and NFT's

-## What Projects im currently doing?
+## Projects im currently working on

 - SouJunior
 - Varona Esports Website